blakeb211/predict-diffusion-constant/README.md

 # Prediction methods
 - Linear least squares model
-- See "analysis.R" for details.
+- See "analysis.R" for details
 - Feature vector data was assembled for 7 small molecules with known diffusion constants at 5 different temperatures
-- The model (coefficient) matrix was solved using 5 of the molecules and tested against the 2 remaining molecules (CO2 and He).
+- The model (coefficient) matrix was solved using 5 of the molecules and tested against the 2 remaining molecules (CO2 and He)

 # Feature Selection
-- The feature selection was done manually
+- Done manually
 - Features: 1 / (molar mass)^0.5, 1/(molecular volume)^1/3, dipole moment

 # Summary